-- BEST FOR CAMPING: CLAM Quick-Set Escape Pop Up Canopy Shelter
+- BEST FOR CAMPING: Quick-Set by Clam Escape Screen Tent

-Their material types often categorize pop-up canopies.
-Polyethylene, polyurethane, polyester, and vinyl are the most common.
-Each material has its pros and cons, including a higher price point for some.
-The canopy’s purpose and most common use will help determine the right type of material.
+Pop-up canopy material types often categorize these tent-like weather protectors.
+Polyethylene, polyurethane, polyester, and vinyl are the most common materials.
+Each has its pros and cons, including a higher price point for some.
+The canopy’s purpose and most common use will help determine the right material type.

-Many canopy manufacturers give canopies a polyurethane resin coating that offers some water and sun resistance.
+Many canopy manufacturers give canopies a polyurethane-resin coating that offers some water and sun resistance.
 The coat usually covers polyester or heavy canvas.
 Polyurethane does add some weight but is generally lighter than vinyl canopies.
-This material often costs less than polyethylene or vinyl canopies and offers a balance between durability and price.
+This material often costs less than polyethylene or vinyl canopies and balances durability and price.

 Polyester is water-resistant and provides some UV protection, though not as much as polyethylene, polyurethane, or vinyl.
 This lightweight material, which is relatively durable, easily packs down to transport in a trunk.
 These canopies tend to have smaller footprints and are quite affordable.